 - Support research to develop effective and safe treatments

 - Drive clinical translation and adoption of treatments internationally

 1 Prioritizing patient-centred research

-EB-ResNet supports world-class research, worldwide, to increase understanding of the causes and consequences of Epidermolysis Bullosa, and to develop the evidence base for development of better clinical care, diagnostics, and disease-modifying therapies for those with EB.
-Support for research will be focused around four priority areas:
+EB Resnet supports world-class research, worldwide, to increase understanding of the causes and consequences of Epidermolysis Bullosa, and to develop the evidence base for the development of better clinical care, diagnostics, and disease-modifying therapies for those with EB.
+Support for research will focus on four priority areas:

-- Improve understanding of EB biology to create new concepts for diagnosis and treatment
+- Improving understanding of EB biology to create new concepts for diagnosis and treatment

-- Prevent and cure severe disease consequences: chronic wounds, fibrosis and cancer
+- Preventing and curing severe disease consequences: chronic wounds, fibrosis and cancer

 2 Working in partnership

-To build on these developments over the next 5 years, EB-ResNet will continue to prioritize and highlight unmet clinical needs and opportunities to stakeholders, including other organisations supporting EB research, and potential partners in industry.
+To build on these developments over the next 5 years, EB Resnet will continue to prioritise and highlight unmet clinical needs and opportunities to stakeholders, including other organisations supporting EB research, and potential partners in the industry.
 It will continue its support of fundamental research that leads to a better understanding of the causes and consequences of EB, thus allowing identification of novel and better therapeutic targets and concepts.
-EB-ResNet’s support for early-stage research aims to de-risk investment by industry partners in later preclinical research and clinical trials of patient-prioritized treatments.
+EB Resnet’s support for early-stage research aims to de-risk investment by industry partners in later preclinical research and clinical trials of patient-prioritised treatments.

 3 Driving clinical translation and adoption of treatments